 You can store your cucumber kimchi in an air-tight glass container at room temperature.
 It gets better in taste over a few days.
 Keeping it in a refrigerator also lasts for up to a month, depending on its salt content.

 However, keep in mind that the cucumbers will lose more water the longer you store them.
 So, it is best to eat cucumber kimchi within a week unless you like it mushy!

 Cucumber Kimchi Recipe | Spicy Korean Cucumber Salad

 - Start by cutting off the cucumber's ends.
 Then, divide it into three pieces and cross-cut each one.
 The cucumber pieces should be 4-5 cm in length.
 Put them into a large mixing bowl and sprinkle with coarse sea salt.
 Mix gently and let them sit for 20 minutes.

 - Brush off the salt from the cucumber and place them in a clean bowl.
 Add in the sauce and mix.
 Next, add the carrots and chives before combining them with other ingredients.
 Then, move it into a glass bowl or container and cover it.

 - You can enjoy it fresh with your next meal.
 But, if you prefer it more fermented, let it sit at room temperature for 12 to 18 hours.
 Then, keep it in the refrigerator and let chill before serving.

-We hope you enjoy making this delightful dish!
+We hope you enjoy making this delightful cucumber kimchi dish.
 Be sure to share what you pair this side dish with, tag us on @honestfoodtalks and give us a follow!